sshyran/hybrix-deterministic/README.md

 **Types**

 Most client side modules will be asset modules.
-For example the client module `bitcoinjs` to handle bitcoin key and address generation and transaction signing.
+For example the client module `bitcoinjslib` to handle bitcoin key and address generation and transaction signing.
 Other custom client side modules can also be provided.
 For example to provide connectivity to (decentralized) exchanges.